gerardo-m/mochapi/TASKS.md

   - ~~Figure out model changes.~~
   - ~~Add views and controller~~
   - ~~Make the enabled checkbox work~~
-  - Use the headers in the API calls
+  - ~~Use the headers in the API calls~~
 - Add darkmode.
+  - Update tailwind to v4
+  - Investigate if there is an easy way to change to dark mode

 - Release 0.4.0